effepivi/ICE4131-HPC/LAB3-ray-tracing/README.md

 ## Objectives

-In this lab, you practice what we've seen in the lecture so far:
+In this lab, you'll practice what we've seen in the lecture so far:
 1. Parallelise some serial code using Pthreads,
 2. Add timestamps to assess the execution time,
 3. Run the code on the compute nodes